oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/Intel_Extension_For_PyTorch_GettingStarted/README.md

     conda activate user_pytorch
     ```

-4. Navigate to the directory with the TensorFlow sample:
+3. Navigate to the directory with the sample:
     ```
     cd ~/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/Intel_Extension_For_PyTorch_GettingStarted
     ```

-5. Run the Python script
+4. Run the Python script
     To run the program on Linux\*, Windows\* and MacOS\*, type the following command in the terminal with Python installed:

     ```